jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 In either case, we can see the structure of the change.
 Three files depend on `Elements.js`, so it's serving the needs of many modules.
-`Element.js` only has one dependency.
-Each branch's dependency graph shows different information; sometimes it's surprising what turns up.
+`Element.js` only has one dependency, etc. Each branch's dependency graph shows different information; it can be surprising what turns up.

 I have the `git depgraph` alias defined like this: